 Other taxa apparently confined to the Northern Hemisphere may have been previously mis-identified as species with similar morphology or have recently been described and were possibly overlooked in earlier studies.
 One of such taxa is the cyst of Protoperidinium nudum which has only been identified in northern latitude assemblages.
-It is possible that cyst of P. nudum occurs more widely but may have been mis-identified or grouped with Selenopemphix quanta as they share a very similar morphology.
+It is possible that the cyst of P. nudum occurs more widely but may have been mis-identified or grouped with Selenopemphix quanta as they share a very similar morphology.
 A similar situation may pertain for the cyst of Polykrikos hartmannii, which has morphology resembling Echinidinium granulatum (Zonneveld and Pospelova, 2015).
 Observations of the thecate stage of P. hartmanii have been reported for all oceans (e.g., Aktan and Keskin, 2017), notably along the eastern coast of the US and in the Gulf of Alaska.
 The only matching distribution between the thecate stage and its cyst can be found in the Black Sea.
 Trinovantedinium pallidifulvum, which has been recently described in Mertens et al. (2017a), has probably been identified as Trinovantedinium applanatum in previous studies.
-Stelladinium bifurcatum (see Head et al., this issue) and Echinidinium bispiniformum are also likely to have been mis-identified.
+Stelladinium bifidum (see Head et al., this issue) and Echinidinium bispiniformum are also likely to have been mis-identified.

-Distribution of the cyst of Biecheleria baltica has been mapped in the Black Sea (Mudie et al., 2017) but also occurs in the Baltic Sea, possibly for at least the last 100 years (Kremp et al., 2018); it is therefore likely that these small transparent cysts have been ignored in previous studies.
+The cyst of Biecheleria baltica has been mapped in the Black Sea (Mudie et al., 2017) but also occurs in the Baltic Sea, possibly for at least the last 100 years (Kremp et al., 2018); it is therefore likely that these small transparent cysts have been ignored in previous studies.
 Alternatively, this species is a recent immigrant transported in ballast of ships that travel canals and rivers linking the low salinity waters from Baltic to Black seas.
-Other studies have also reported the presence of Biecheleria cysts, but due to their small size (<15 µm) some are likely to be lost during processing (e.g., Price and Pospelova, 2011) and therefore not included in total cyst counts (e.g., Heikkilä et al., 2014; Price et al., 2017a).
+Other studies have also reported the presence of Biecheleria cysts, but due to their small size (<15 µm) some are likely to be lost during processing (e.g., Price and Pospelova, 2011) and therefore not included in total cyst counts (e.g., Bringué et al., 2013 Heikkilä et al., 2014; Price et al., 2017a; Gurdebeke et al., 2018).
 Finally, Oblea acanthocysta, revisited by Mertens et al. (2015), bears some resemblance with Echinidinium species and may have been included in this group in routine counts.
 However, it may also be geographically restricted off Japan, although it has recently been identified in the Izmir Bay (Aydin et al., 2011, 2015a,b) and British Columbian fjords (Gurdebeke et al., 2018).

 3.3 Southern latitude taxa